fredclausen/ansible-adsb/README.md

 There are four sections here.

-`[master]` is the section that will tell ansible what node(s) will be the master node(s).
+* `[master]` is the section that will tell ansible what node(s) will be the master node(s).
 Please input the IP address of the node(s).
-The playbooks you will run will set the host-name of each of the nodes via the `new_hostname` variable on the same line as the IP address of the node.
+The playbooks you will run will set the host name of each of the nodes via the `new_hostname` variable on the same line as the IP address of the node.
 You can see the format I've used, and while it is not requisite to change the default value I have provided, you can.
 The name just has to be unique for each node on the cluster.
+With rancher you can have multiple master nodes; if you are not running Rancher I'd suggest having a single master node unless you are familiar with configuring your cluster to work with multiple masters.

-`[workers]` is the exact same formatting as master above, except that these are the nodes you intend to run as the worker(s).
+* `[workers]` is the exact same formatting as master above, except that these are the nodes you intend to run as the worker(s).

-`[rancher]` is the node that the rancher management interface will be installed on.
-It should a master node, and only one of the master nodes if you have more than one.
+* `[rancher]` is the node that the rancher management interface will be installed on.
+It should be a master node, and only one of the master nodes if you have more than one.

-`[nut-master]` and `[nut-slave]` are a list of all of the nodes you want to run the nut UPS management stuff on.
+* `[nut-master]` and `[nut-slave]` are a list of all of the nodes you want to run the nut UPS management stuff on.
 Set the IP address of the node that has the UPS plugged in to it under `[nut-master]`, and all of the nodes you intend to monitor the UPS under `[nut-slave]`.

-If you do not have a UPS, or do not wish to configure it, delete all of the IPs under both headers.
+* If you do not have a UPS, or do not wish to configure it, delete all of the IPs under both headers.

-The config files that will be copied to the nodes in command we will run below.
+The config files will be copied to the server when we set up the nodes.
 Modify the nut config files for the nut-server and nut-slave under roles/nut-(master/slave)/files to suit your configuration.

 #### Update the OS and Install Packages